imzqqq/chat/website/spec/attic/drafts/application_services.rst

     we should actually let them log themselves in via OAuth2 to give permission to the AS to act on their behalf.
-  * We can't auth gatewayed virtual users from 3rd party systems who are being relayed into Chat, as the relaying is happening whether the user likes it or not.
+  * We can't auth gatewayed virtual users from 3rd party systems who are being relayed into Matrix, as the relaying is happening whether the user likes it or not.
 Therefore we do need to be able to spoof sender ID for virtual users.

 On AS relaying events in unknown-to-HS rooms: